Our Science – Ziegelbauer Website

-Using a variety of expression profiling data, we constructed a dataset to integrate the expression data from multiple gain and loss of microRNA function experiments.
+Using a variety of expression profiling data (including SILAC), we constructed a dataset to integrate the expression data from multiple gain and loss of microRNA function experiments.
 We have tested over fifty predicted target genes and over thirty microRNA target genes were significantly inhibited by viral microRNAs using a variety of validation methods.
 In addition, we identified multiple examples of individual target genes being inhibited by multiple KSHV microRNAs.
 It is noteworthy to state approximately half of these microRNA:target interactions are not detected using common bioinformatic methods.

 A subset of these target genes has been further validated by looking at protein expression of endogenous target genes in response to viral microRNA expression, microRNA inhibition in infected cells and KSHV infection.
 To assess changes in protein expression, we utilize a near-infrared scanner to perform simultaneous two-color quantitative western blotting assays.
 In addition, we have mapped functional microRNA target sites in multiple human genes using site directed mutagenesis.
 Furthermore, using KS biopsies we have determined multiple microRNA target genes that are inhibited in our cell culture systems are also inhibited at sites of KSHV infection in patients.